Aziza Barnes: BLKS

 BLKS is the story of four black millennial friends, Octavia, June, Ry and Imani, who share a New York City apartment.
 The story is a "day in the life" style of work and was called "comedic social realism".
 The production was compared to the drama series Girls.
 BLKS was originally Barnes' final thesis project at NYU.

 Actresses Nora Carroll, Leea Ayers, Danielle Davis and Celeste M. Cooper performed in the Steppenwolf Theatre Company rendition of BLKS.
 The show was directed by Nataki Garrett.
 The show debuted on December 18, 2017, and ran through January 28, 2018.

 BLKS won the 2020 Antonyo Award in the Best Play category.
 Barnes was nominated for the Lucille Lortel Award for the play that same year.

 Barnes made their acting debut in June 2024 with their play FKA I Am a Bad Blk Person, which is a sequel to BLKS.

 Television

-Barnes wrote for the series Snowfall, Teenage Bounty Hunters, Rap Sh!t, and the upcoming Game of Thrones prequel, A Knight of the Seven Kingdoms.
+Barnes wrote for the series Snowfall, Teenage Bounty Hunters, Rap Sh!t, and the Game of Thrones prequel A Knight of the Seven Kingdoms.
 At the time of their death, Barnes was working on an HBO adaptation of the novel The Vanishing Half.

 Personal life and death

 Barnes was black and identified as queer.
 They were from Los Angeles and lived in Oxford, Mississippi.
 They also lived in Bedford–Stuyvesant.
-Barnes was born with a polycystic ovary and as such grew facial hair.
-Barnes used they/their/them pronouns.
+Barnes used they/them pronouns.

 Barnes died by suicide on December 15, 2024, at the age of 32.